Qassem Soleimani Mourned By Thousands In Baghdad As U.S.-Iran Rancor Mounts

 "It's very dangerous, more dangerous than before," she said.
 "We don't know from where the hit will come — the Iranians or the militias.
 We don't know."

-The tensions between Washington and Tehran reached a fevered pitch early Friday, when a drone strike outside the Baghdad airport hit a vehicle carrying Soleimani, the prominent commander of Iran's Quds force, an elite military unit that operates outside the country's borders.
+The tensions between Washington and Tehran reached a fever pitch early Friday, when a drone strike outside the Baghdad airport hit a vehicle carrying Soleimani, the prominent commander of Iran's Quds force, an elite military unit that operates outside the country's borders.

-President Trump defended the killing Friday as an attempt to "stop a war," not start one, asserting that Soleimani had helped orchestrate attempts to storm the U.S. Embassy in Baghdad earlier in the week, and saying the Iranian general had other attacks in store for American diplomats.
+Trump defended the killing Friday as an attempt to "stop a war," not start one, asserting that Soleimani had helped orchestrate attempts to storm the U.S. Embassy in Baghdad earlier in the week and saying the Iranian general had other attacks in store for American diplomats.
 Soleimani, 62, had built a towering reputation during his long career directing proxy forces, cultivating Iran's influence across the Persian Gulf region — and, according to administration officials, leading operations that caused the deaths of hundreds of U.S. service members.

 On Friday, the State Department said Iran had been plotting "imminent attacks" aimed at Americans, but did not provide specifics.